 The Bottom Line

-Between the two funds, exchange-traded funds are a more cost-effective choice when you consider the expense ratio and the tax implications.
-The fact that the minimum initial investment is usually lower only adds to their appeal.
-Just keep in mind that any money you’re saving could be canceled out by commission fees if you’re doing a lot of trading.
+Between the two kinds of funds, exchange-traded funds are a more cost-effective choice when you consider the expense ratio and the tax implications.
+The fact that the initial investment can be lower only adds to their appeal.
+Just keep in mind that commission fees could cancel out your savings if you’re doing a lot of trading.

 Photo credit: ©iStock.com/CreativaImages, ©iStock.com/Thomas_EyeDesign, ©iStock.com/CreativaImages